MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/system-requirements.md

 Review the following requirements:

-- You can send documents by email if you're using a MAPI-compliant e-mail service or Exchange 2007 Service Pack 1 or greater with Exchange Web Services.

-- If you are using Exchange 2007 Service Pack 1 or greater with Exchange Web Services, the Autodiscover service must be enabled to connect to the Exchange server.

 - The email functionality in Dynamics GP supports the following document types.
 Depending on the document type and the email service, Microsoft Word 2010 or later and Word templates for Dynamics GP are required.

     | File format | Word 2013 | Word templates | Web Client |